 When all of that is assembled, you are ready to start your cheese making!

 I should also make a note here.
 This recipe cheats just a touch.
 I used a microwave.
 Old school cheesemakers would be horrified, but I only have so many hours in the day.
-Less time in the kitchen makes more time for enjoying cheese!

 - 1 gallon whole milk not ultra pasteurized

 - 1/2 rennet tablet